EDI Integration for Retail Warehousing and Supply Chains

 - Printing packing lists

-- Transferring orders to dispatch zones
+- Transfer of completed orders to dispatch zones

 C) Shipment

-- Loading vehicles
+- Loading shipments onto transport vehicles

-- Confirming shipment completion
+- Confirming shipment dispatch

-EDI Message Direction
+Defining EDI Message Direction